 The Mortgages or the "Assignments of Mortgage" for some of the Reference Obligations may have been recorded in the name of Mortgage Electronic Registration Systems, Inc. ("MERS"), solely as nominee for the originator and its successors and assigns.
 Subsequent assignments of those Mortgages are registered electronically through the MERS system.
 The recording of mortgages in the name of MERS has been challenged in a number of states.
 Although many decisions have accepted MERS as lender, some courts have held that MERS is not a proper party to conduct a foreclosure and have required that the mortgage be reassigned to the entity that is the economic owner of the mortgage loan before a foreclosure can be conducted.
 In states where such a rule is in effect, there may be delays and additional costs in commencing, prosecuting and completing foreclosure proceedings and conducting foreclosure sales of mortgaged properties.
-In addition, borrowers are raising new challenges to the recording of mortgages in the name of MERS, including challenges questioning the ownership and enforceability of mortgage loans registered in MERS.
-An adverse decision in any jurisdiction may delay the foreclosure process.
+In addition, borrowers are raising new challenges to the recording of mortgage ions registered in MERS.
+An adverse decision in any jurisdiction may delay the foreclosure proceess.